 Creative ways to help you keep in control of your costs

 Written by: Andrew Hall.

 Making sure your providers are in-networkIn-network refers to the doctors, hospitals and other providers that are inside of your provider network.
-This is the group of providers that has agreed with your health insurance company to treat its customers. is the first step to ensuring you’re making the best financial decisions when it comes to healthcare.
+A provider network is a group of providers that have agreed with your health insurance company to treat its customers. is the first step to ensuring you’re making the best financial decisions when it comes to healthcare.

 Having an open dialogue with your providers about the costs of care and ways to save helps increase the likelihood of savings.

-Using generic drugsGeneric drugs are prescription drugs that have the same active ingredients as brand-name drugs, but usually cost less. (where possible) is a turnkey way to save money on prescription costs.
+Using generic drugsGeneric drugs are prescription drugs with the same active ingredients as Brand Name drugs but usually cost less. (where possible) is a turnkey way to save money on prescription costs.

 Using healthcare transparency tools to help research the cost of procedures and care in your area can help you make informed decisions on where to go for care.

 When it comes to healthcare costs, people tend to think that the price for services is non-negotiable.
 While you may be used to hunting for deals when it comes to buying a new pair of shoes or haggling at the car dealership, you may be surprised to find out that you can use the same money-saving tactics when you’re at the doctor.

 Below are a few ways to begin the process of keeping control of your healthcare costs.